Nam4ik/TG-SOURCES-RP2P/README.md

 <div align = "center">

-**Porject created from my telegram channel.** This "network" was created to show the basic principles of network and <br>
-p2p networking, change the branch in order to change the pseudo-p2p to a more advanced version.
-The pre-release can have <br> bugs and unstable functions.
+**Porject created from my telegram channel.** This "network" was created to show the basic principles of network and p2p networking, change the branch in order to change the pseudo-p2p to a more advanced version.
+The pre-release can have bugs and unstable functions.
 </div>